-Application Procedure: To be considered a candidate for this position, the following materials must be electronically uploaded at https://jobs.socccd.edu:· A completed South Orange County Community College District online application including education, experience, and references.· A current resume and/or curriculum vitae.
+Employment in this position is contingent upon funding by SEAP.
+To be considered a candidate for this position, the following materials must be electronically uploaded at https://jobs.socccd.edu:· A completed South Orange County Community College District online application including education, experience and references.· A current resume and/or curriculum vitae.

-· Cover letter.· Academic transcripts of all college level coursework showing date degree awarded from an accredited institution.
-For consideration, degree(s) must be awarded at the time of application, or applicant must complete the Supplemental Application for Equivalency Determination form with online application.
-Unofficial transcripts are acceptable at time of application.
-Successful candidate must provide official transcripts upon hire.
+· Cover letter· Academic transcripts of all college level coursework showing date degree awarded from an accredited institution.
+For consideration, degree(s) must be awarded at the time of application, or applicant must complete the Supplemental Application for Equivalency Determination form with online applicants provide official transcripts upon hire.
 Non-U.S. transcripts must include a certified U.S. evaluation (i.e., NACES agency: www.naces.org) at the time of application.

 Full Time, Tenure TrackPermanent link to posting: